mmmorris1975/ssm-session-client/README.md

 # SSM Session Client
 A golang implementation of the protocol used with AWS SSM sessions.
-The goal of this library is to provide an easy to digest way of handling AWS SSM sessions without needing to rely on the external [session manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
+The goal of this library is to provide an easy to digest way of integrating AWS SSM sessions to Go code without needing to rely on the external [session manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 Simple, single stream port forwarding is available through the `ssmclient.PortForwardingSession()` function.
 This